The Typical Whole House, Addition & Remodel Design Process

 outside of your home to work on the exterior design elements in greater detail.
 Then we move back inside your home to work on the interior design of the kitchen & living room in

-Bidding - During the bidding phase, I answer contractor and subcontractor questions and help to move the bidding process along.
+Bidding - During the bidding phase, I answer any contractor and subcontractor questions and help to move the bidding process along if

-Construction - Monthly (or as otherwise agreed), I will make site visits to your home to check on the progress and verify
+Construction - In the base fee, I will make four site visits to your home to check on the progress and verify that the

-that the builder is following the construction documents.
+builder is following the construction documents.
 Additionally, I am always available as a resource for you and the builder.
-During the important phases of construction, I
+Should you prefer

 Fee - Pricing is based on square footage of home, neighborhood location & complexity of design, not hourly or per meeting.
 The quote